 |Useful link & tools||Useful links about the explorer, wallet and some guides.|

 |FAQ||Frequently Asked Questions about nodes.|

 The Elrond network is made up of nodes and their interconnectivity - balanced by virtue of its design, secured through its size and fast, very fast, because efficiency is what motivated its development.
 Every time a node joins the network, it adds more security and efficiency.
 The network, in turn, rewards the nodes for their contribution, generating a virtuous cycle.

 We will call a node any running instance of the software application developed by the Elrond team, publicly available as open source.
 Anyone can run a node on their machine - great care was taken to make the node consume as little computing resources as possible.
 Mid-level recent hardware can effortlessly run multiple individual nodes at the same time, earning more rewards for the same physical machine.

 We will call a node operator any person or entity who manages one or more nodes.
 These pages are for them.

-Any user who submits a transaction to the network must pay a fee, in ERD tokens.
+Any user who submits a transaction to the network must pay a fee, in EGLD tokens.
 These fees are what produces rewards for the nodes.

 Note that not all nodes earn rewards from these fees.
 Only validator nodes qualify, because they are the nodes which are allowed to take part in consensus, to produce and validate blocks and to earn rewards.